Skip to content

 • description (string, optional)

-• allow_create (bool, default false)
+• allow_create (bool, default false) - enables Upsert_<ModelName> for that model.

 This lets you expose only the MCP tools you want.
 A common pattern is enabling allow_create only for selected models and keeping others query-only.